 A domain name is your address on the Internet.
 It’s what your clients and friends will use to access your web site or to contact you by email.

 QiQ sells a variety of different domain types, each for a minimum of two years.
 After two years, you can simply renew your domain again.
-You do not have to purchase your domain through QiQ to use our hosting, but a QiQ domain is instantly activated and comes pre-configured and ready to use with your account so your up and working as soon as possible.
+You do not have to purchase your domain through QiQ to use our hosting, but a QiQ domain is instantly activated and comes pre-configured and ready to use with your account so you’re up and working as soon as possible.

 QiQ is an accredited member of Nominet, the UK domain registry, and also registered with AUDA (The Australian Domain Name Administrator) as a reseller.

 - £1099per year

 - .NETGlobal technology domain